premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-39. How are destructors used in Java?
+39. How are destructors used in Java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)